DivineRPG/DivineRPG/README.md

 ###### You CAN:
 * Download DivineRPG and use it
 * Make a public Minecraft server with DivineRPG installed
 * Include DivineRPG in a modpack.
-Ideally you include the CurseForge download link (given above) with it.
+Ideally you include the CurseForge or Modrinth download link (given above) with it.
 * Make videos with DivineRPG gameplay.
-Ideally you include the CurseForge download link (given above) with them.
+Ideally you include the CurseForge or Modrinth download link (given above) with them.
 * Use the source code as a reference for educational purposes
 * Modify and recompile DivineRPG for PERSONAL use
 * Fork DivineRPG on Github and write a pull request
-* Include DivineRPG in your modpack, however if the modpack is released outside of CurseForge we request you post a link to the mod file

 ###### You CANNOT:
 * Claim that you made DivineRPG